Shahriar Alam

 Shahriar Alam (শাহরিয়ার আলম; born 1 March 1970) is a Bangladeshi politician.
 He served as the state minister of foreign relations for Bangladesh from 2014 to 2024.

 Early life

-Shahriar Alam was born to the family of Mohammad Shamsuddin and Hafiza Khatun at Chittagong District.
+Shahriar Alam was born to the family of Mohammad Shamsuddin and Hafiza Khatun in Chittagong District.
 He spent his early life in Lalmonirhat and Rajshahi.

 Education

-In 1985, he passed SSC from Seroil Government High School, Rajshahi and HSC from New Government Degree College, Rajshahi in 1988.
-He received his Bachelor of Commerce degree from Dhaka City College and obtained an MBA from Institute of Business Administration (IBA), University of Dhaka afterwards.
-Shahriar completed 1st capstone course at the Bangladesh National Defence College (NDC).
+In 1985, he passed his SSC from Seroil Government High School, Rajshahi, and his HSC from New Government Degree College, Rajshahi, in 1988.
+He received his Bachelor of Commerce degree from Dhaka City College and obtained an MBA from the Institute of Business Administration (IBA), University of Dhaka, afterwards.
+Shahriar completed the 1st capstone course at the Bangladesh National Defence College (NDC).

 Career

 In 1995, Alam embarked on his career as a businessman in the Ready Made Garments (RMG) sector.
 Being a prominent entrepreneur with a diverse range of interests, he primarily focused on the textile industry, which provided employment to 25,000 workers.
 His company emerged as a leading exporter, catering to major destinations such as Japan, Australia, and Russia.
 In recognition of his achievements, he was awarded the National Export Trophy in the Knitwear Category for 2007-2008.
 Additionally, Alam's business house collaborated with the Center for the Rehabilitation of the Paralyzed (CRP) to train and employ the highest number of physically challenged individuals, earning him a CSR Award from global buyers.